 That is why they basically gave up on StreetView in Germany.
 The footage of big cities has not been updated in a long time for that reason.
 Outside the main cities, there is no StreetView.
 The Germans just do not want the kind of convenience StreetView offers.
 Super weird!

 The Germans feel they are avant-garde when they use English words, but they give them new meanings.
-‘Handy’ stands for cell phone, ‘public viewing’ stands for an outdoor soccer championship watching event, and the expression ‘s**t storm’ is being used in the main TV news broadcasts, and by the Chancellor herself.
+‘Handy’ stands for cell phone, ‘public viewing’ stands for an outdoor soccer championship watching event.
+The expression ‘s**t storm’ is being used on the main TV news shows and by the Chancellor herself.
 Merkel does not swear in German though, at least not publicly.

 Mixing soda and apple juice seems to be required by law.
-They all do it.
+They all do it, including the author of these lines.
 They also mix beer with Sprite.
-They eat ‘Quark‘ but do not know what in the hell it is.
-And they believe both American and English food is terrible.
-Do they have a point here?
-Let’s discuss this one next century.
+They eat ‘Quark‘ but cannot explain what in the hell it is.
+Weird?
+You bet.

 Also they have super weird words hardly anyone who is trying to learn the language will be able to pronounce.
 The grammar is pretty bad.
 Especially the articles are just impossible to remember.
 ‘Der‘, ‘die‘ or ‘das’?
 To hell with that.